Options & Ordering

 Do you ever include backgrounds?

-I prefer not to include much background detail, because my specialty is focusing on the connection between the people in the photograph, rather than on the landscape/surroundings, which can detract from the featured moment.
+In my portraits of human subjects, I typically prefer not to include much background detail, because my specialty is focusing on the connection between the people in the artwork, rather than on the landscape/surroundings, which can detract from the featured moment.
 If you have a request regarding an image with important background details, please contact me to discuss feasibility, additional cost/turnaround time, etc.

 Will the finished piece look just like me/us?